mrStat1c/springBootApp/README.md

 # springBootApp
-application from repo "motocycles-rent" with Spring Boot
+application from repo "motocycles-rent" with Spring Boot + Spring Security